-The maximum flue length is 7m and the maximum number of bends is two on individually flued appliances.
-The flue may be installed vertically or horizontally, (See diagrams 5, 6 and 7 on pages 8 and 9).
+The maximum flue length is 10m and the maximum number of bends is four.
+The flue may be installed vertically or horizontally.
+(See diagrams 5, 6 and on page 7).

 4.3 Ventilation requirements.

 In buildings having an air change rate of less than 0.5 per hour, additional mechanical or natural ventilation is required.
 For detailed information please see BS6230 section 5.2.2.2.1.1.